-- 10.1 As a condition of the granting of a tree permit under subsections 9.2(d), (e), (f), (g), (h), (i), or (j) for the removal of a tree: - (a) The owner of the parcel on which the tree was located must plant on the parcel one (1) replacement tree for each tree removed, in locations approved by the Manager of Parks Services, and in accordance with accepted arboricultural practices.
-An owner that is subject to this requirement must provide the District with security in the amount set out in Schedule A to this Bylaw, in a form acceptable to the District, for each replacement tree to be planted, which security shall be returned to the owner after three (3) years upon presentation of evidence satisfactory to the Manager of Park Services that the tree is healthy and well established. - (b) Notwithstanding subsection 10.1(a), for a replacement tree required under subsection 9.2(i), security shall be returned to the owner after one (1) year upon presentation of evidence satisfactory to the Manager of Parks Services that the tree is healthy and well established. - 10.2 As a condition of the granting of a tree permit under subsections 9.2(a), (b), or (c) for the removal of a tree, the owner of a parcel on which the tree was located must plant on the parcel two (2) replacement trees for each tree removed from within the proposed building envelope, in locations approved by the Manager of Parks Services, and in accordance with accepted arboricultural practices.
-An owner that is subject to this requirement must provide the District with security in the amount set out in Schedule A to this Bylaw, in a form acceptable to the District, for each replacement tree to be planted, which security shall be returned to the owner after three years upon presentation of evidence satisfactory to the Manager of Parks Services that the tree is healthy and well established. - 10.3 Where the number of replacement trees required under section 10.1 or 10.2 cannot be reasonably accommodated on the parcel, due to the topography or other built characteristics of the parcel on which replacement trees are required, the owner shall pay the District an amount determined in accordance with Schedule A to this Bylaw, for each replacement tree that cannot be accommodated on the parcel. - 10.4 Where the owner of a parcel applies for a building permit, the owner must submit to the Manager of Parks Services for his or her approval a landscape plan prepared by a landscape architect that shows that at the completion of construction, the trees on the parcel, including existing and newly planted canopy cover trees, will be such that the total Canopy Area will meet or exceed the canopy cover targets for the zone in which the parcel is located. - (a) Where the owner applies for a building permit for the construction of a new principal building, or an addition to an existing principal building within the zones set out in subsections (i) to (iii) below the owner must meet or exceed the following canopy cover targets:
+- 10.1As a condition of the granting of a tree permit under subsections 9.2(d), (e), (f), (g), (h), (i), or (j) for the removal of a tree: - (a) The owner of the parcel on which the tree was located must plant on the parcel one (1) replacement tree for each tree removed, in locations approved by the Manager of Parks Services, and in accordance with accepted arboricultural practices.
+An owner that is subject to this requirement must provide the District with security in the amount set out in Schedule A to this Bylaw, in a form acceptable to the District, for each replacement tree to be planted, which security shall be returned to the owner after three (3) years upon presentation of evidence satisfactory to the Manager of Park Services that the tree is healthy and well established. - (b) Notwithstanding subsection 10.1(a), for a replacement tree required under subsection 9.2 (i, h), security shall be returned to the owner after one (1) year upon presentation of evidence satisfactory to the Manager of Parks Services that the tree is healthy and well established.
+(Bylaw 4893) - 10.2 As a condition of the granting of a tree permit under subsections 9.2(a), (b), or (c) for the removal of a tree, the owner of a parcel on which the tree was located must plant on the parcel two (2) replacement trees for each tree removed from within the proposed building envelope, in locations approved by the Manager of Parks Services, and in accordance with accepted arboricultural practices.
+An owner that is subject to this requirement must provide the District with security in the amount set out in Schedule A to this Bylaw, in a form acceptable to the District, for each replacement tree to be planted, which security shall be returned to the owner after three years upon presentation of evidence satisfactory to the Manager of Parks Services that the tree is healthy and well established.

+- 10.3 Where the number of replacement trees required under section 10.1 or 10.2 cannot be reasonably accommodated on the parcel, due to the topography or other built characteristics of the parcel on which replacement trees are required, the owner shall pay the District an amount determined in accordance with Schedule A to this Bylaw, for each replacement tree that cannot be accommodated on the parcel. - 10.4 Where the owner of a parcel applies for a building permit, the owner must submit to the Manager of Parks Services for his or her approval a landscape plan prepared by a landscape architect that shows that at the completion of construction, the trees on the parcel, including existing and newly planted canopy cover trees, will be such that the total Canopy Area will meet or exceed the canopy cover targets for the zone in which the parcel is located. - (a) Where the owner applies for a building permit for the construction of a new principal building, an addition to an existing principal building or for the construction of a new accessory dwelling unit within the zones set out in subsections (i) to (ii) below the owner must meet or exceed the following canopy cover targets:

 Zoning Bylaw Zone Description Target

-(i) RS-1 RS-2 Single Family 45%
+(i) R-1 R-2 Residential Use 45%

-(ii) RS-3 RS-4 RS-5 Single Family 35%

-(iii) RD-1 Duplex 35%
+(ii) R-3 R-4 R-5 Residential Use 35%